Data-ScienceHub/ETM/README.md

 ## Models

-Hum employees or individuals with access to Hum's data warehouse on Snowflake should refer to
+Hum employees or individuals with access to Hum's Snowflake and AWS systems should refer to the code located in `/Code/lib/models.py` and `/Code/notebooks/` for our fully integrated and packaged Python models and Jupyter notebooks, respectively.

+For everyone else, however, the methodology and results of our model can be reproduced locally using the files located in `/Final/`, and the following sections will outline how to sequentially perform the appropriate clustering and classification using static datasets which were previously extracted from Snowflake.

-## Clustering
+### Clustering

-## Classification
+### Classification

 ## Results